IceCreamYou/Canvas-Sprite-Animations/README.md

 sprite.js is very heavily documented and you should refer to it for a complete explanation of what all the features do and how to use them.
 Below is a brief summary of available functionality.

-### Caching

-- **preloadImages(files, options)**: Pre-load images into the cache so you don't have to deal with a delay to load them from disk later.
-- **getImageFromCache(src)**: Retrieve an image from the cache.
-You can override this if you want to use an alternative caching system.
-- **saveImageToCache(src, image)**: Save a loaded image into the cache.
-You can override this if you want to use an alternative caching system.

 ### Sprites